tuupola/whereami/README.md

 ### Iwlist with sudo

 This is the default scanner for Linux and other *NIX based systems.
 It uses the [iwlist](https://linux.die.net/man/8/iwlist) commandline tool.
-This scanner is bit more complicated to set up.
-Commandline tool itself needs `root` privileges to be run.
+This scanner is bit more complicated to set up since it needs root privileges to be run.

 There are several ways to get around this.
 The default one is to give your webserver privileges to run `sudo iwlist` without password by editing the `/etc/sudoers` file.